orsenthil/senthil.learntosolveit.com-deploy/posts/2004/10/27/linus-on-taking-up-and-working-on-open-source-projects.md

 ----

 &gt;&gt;Don't think about some big picture and fancy design. &gt;&gt;If it doesn't solve some fairly immediate need, it's &gt;&gt;almost certainly over-designed.
-Premature optimisation is the root of all evil. - Knuth
+Premature optimisation is the root of all evil. - {{% wikipedia article="Donald Knuth" %}}

 _Kannappan_